rlivingsus/misc/standaloneBooks.md

 - Star Trek Gateways
 - Star Wars OLD REPUBLIC:Fatal Alliance, DECEIVED, Revan, Annihilation;
 - Staveley, Brian: Skullsworn
-- Stephenson, Neal: Seveneves; Quicksilver, The Confusion, Termination Shock, The System of the World
+- Stephenson, Neal: Seveneves; Quicksilver, The Confusion, Termination Shock, The System of the World, New Found Land: The Long Haul
 - Stone, Douglass: Difficult Conversations
 - Sulliven, Michael J.: Theft of Swords
 - Tan, Sue Lynn: Daughter of the Moon Goddess
-- Taylor, Dennis: Bobiverse
+- Taylor, Dennis: Bobiverse 1) We are Legion (We are Bob),
+- Taylor, Jodi: Just One Damned Thing After Another
 - Tchaikovsky, Adrian: 1)Shards of Earth, The FInal Architecture; 2) Dark Stars
 - The Talent Code: Greatness isn't born.
 It's grown
 - Thiel, Peter: Zero to One: Notes on Startups, or How to Build the Future
+- Tremblay, Paul: The Last Conversation
 - Trotter, William: Frozen Hell
 - Tuchman, Barbara: March of Folly: From Troy to Vietnam; The Guns of August
 - Turnbull, Cadwell: The Lesson